I spend a lot of time thinking about virtual employee engagement. For two reasons:

 When you work from home, your schedule tends to fluctuate between self-directed work, 1-on-1 meetings with managers and direct reports, and team calls.
 Where is the hangout time?

-You can and should schedule Virtual Hangouts for your team.
+You can and should schedule hangouts like virtual happy hours for your team.
 Get your people together and do a round of icebreaker questions, followed by trivia or something fun.
 No meeting agenda, no requirements, just a chance for your virtual team members to hang out and be people.

 More Virtual Employee Engagement Ideas